Reregistered/node-debug-hack/README.md

 node-debug-hack
 ===============

-require this module to hack the ports for launching external processes while debuggin
+Require this module to hack the debug argument.
+Allows for launching external processes while debugging

+Usage
+---

+require('node-debug-hack');

+Caveat
+---
+The sub processes will be started with the same debug method as the parent process (--debug/--debug-brk).
+If you are using --debug-brk then the subprocess will wait for you to connect prior to continuing.